Managing Symbol and PCB Footprint Libraries with Altium 365

 Saving component library data in Altium Designer to the Altium 365 web instance.

 Once you give a collaborator access to this project, they can download the release data from the Altium 365 web instance, or they can select a download option within Altium Designer.
 This will download the project file and the source files (the schematic and footprint libraries) to the designer’s local machine.
-The Explorer also allows your collaborator to re-open the project in Altium Designer; simply download the library files from the Explorer and add them into the re-opened project.
+The Explorer also allows your collaborator to re-open the project in Altium Designer; simply download the library files from the Explorer and add them to the re-opened project.

 You can also navigate to the entire set of libraries through the Explorer.
 Simply click Admin → Explorer and navigate to the project folder.
 You’ll see an entry for SRC-[Project Name] in the list of files.
 Clicking on the disk at the right side of the entry allows you to download a zip file containing the library files.
 You can then navigate to the library entry on your local machine and immediately import these libraries into a new project.